Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 - `~/projects/js/script.js`
 - `~/data-analysis/scripts/main.py`

-Relative file paths specify the location of a file in the same folder or on the same server.
-In other words, a relative file path specifies a location of a file that is relative to the currect directory.
+Relative file paths specify the location of a file in the same folder or on the same [server](https://www.codecademy.com/resources/docs/general/server).
+In other words, a relative file path specifies a location of a file that is relative to the current directory.
 Some examples of relative file paths are:

 - `./about.html`
 - `./js/script.js`